Estimated reading time: 4 minutes

-There are many different pricing methods for you to choose from, and it is perfectly acceptable to use more than one based on your company’s needs.
+There are many different pricing methods to choose from, and it is perfectly acceptable to use more than one based on your business’s needs.
 Once you have established your goals and have outlined your cost structure, it is time to set or revise your prices.
 There is no magic formula to pricing, but you can start by examining the various approaches and choose the best one for your business.
 This Balboa Capital blog article looks at five common pricing strategies.

 1. Cost-plus pricing.

 Cost-plus pricing is one of the most straightforward and widely used pricing strategies.
 With this method, you add a markup percentage to the total amount you spend on materials, production, equipment, and employee salaries.

 For example, Nicol’s Organic Puppy Treats sells boxes of organic biscuits that require $4.00 for production/ingredients, $1.75 for labor costs, and $1.00 for packaging.
 The total cost to produce one box is $6.75, and Nicol’s Organic Puppy Treats applies a 40% markup ($2.70) to each box to achieve a product price of $9.45.

 Signs that say, “Buy one, get one free” or “special offer with purchase” are in retail stores, restaurants, and many other types of businesses across the United States.
 Offering a discount for purchasing more goods and services is called bundle pricing.
 It is a popular sales technique because everyone likes to get more for their dollar.

 Here is an example of how bundled pricing works.
 Krystina’s Pizza decided to offer a dinner special for $30 that included one large pizza, one salad, and dessert.
 If a customer ordered those items separately, the total cost would be $8 more.
 Therefore, the bundled price is the better deal, and Krystina’s Pizza was able to generate more business.